 Capacity to perform the contract: selection criteria

 Tenderers shall have overall capabilities (technical, professional, economic, financial, legal) to perform the contract.
-If one of the selection criteria listed below is not met, their tender may not be further evaluated:
+If one of the selection criteria listed in the procurement documents is not met, their tender may not be further evaluated.

 Evaluation of tenders